Suppliers: Inertial Navigation Systems (INS)

 • Underwater Positioning and Surveying: Marine INS enhances subsea positioning systems where traditional acoustic or GNSS methods are insufficient.
 These systems improve accuracy in hydrographic surveys and oceanographic studies.

-• Marine Drones and Unmanned Surface Vehicles (USVs): Similar to aerial drones, marine drones and USVs use INS for autonomous navigation, especially when GNSS signals are blocked by structures or environmental interference.
+• Marine Drones and Unmanned Surface Vehicles (USVs): Similar to aerial drones, marine drones and military USVs use INS for autonomous navigation, especially when GNSS signals are blocked by structures or environmental interference.

 Types of Inertial Navigation Systems Used in Marine Environments